The Devil in the Dark – Part II

 Captain’s Log, Stardate 122218

-We have arrived at the planetside location known as Tate’s Hell and it is, indeed, hellish.
+We have arrived planet side at the location known as Tate’s Hell and it is, indeed, hellish.
 The shuttle landing pad is constructed from countless corpses of what appears to be an alien species.
 Little remains but their shells.

 I do not wish to speculate how they met their fate.
 I can only assume it was at the hands of this beast lurking in the dense, trackless vegetation.
 The victims appear to be small of stature and were likely not very mobile.
 An atrocity.
 We at Starfleet are cognizant of the vast array of forms which alien life may take and are sworn to protect them.
 I make a scan of their remains and send it to the ship for analysis.

 Science Officer Alfie and I are now more determined than ever to solve this mystery.
 I will begin daily logs as we will no doubt soon be lost for days.
 Our brave efforts must be recorded for those who will come after us.

 20181205_115229